-To customize the Reference Floor Display
+To customize the Reference Display

-- 1. Select Window > Fill Window or Zoom out until the entire floor plan can be seen. - Select Tools> Reference Floors> Reference Floor Display - 3.
-Select Tools> Reference Floors> Reference Floor Display Options 2. - 4.
-In the Layer Display Options dialog, notice that the "Reference Display Set" is the selected Layer Set. - 5.
+- 1. Select Window> Fill Window 🔀 or Zoom 🖸 out until the entire floor plan can be seen. - 2.
+Select Tools> Floor/Reference Display> Reference Display - 3.
+Select Tools> Floor/Reference Display> Change Floor/Reference 1 or click the toolbar button that reports the current floor level. - 4.
+In the Change Floor/Reference dialog: - Notice the table under the "Reference Display" heading.
+The Reference Display can be set to show a specific floor level of your choosing and use the layer set that you specify.
+It can even display information from another plan file. - Click on the "Define" cell in row #1 to open the Layer Display Options dialog. - 5.
+In the Layer Display Options dialog, notice that the "Reference Display Layer Set" is the selected Layer Set. - 6.
 In the Name Filter field, type the word "roof", then: